 Pork ribs on the pellet grill over a sunny weekend in April.

-My husband was master smoker and he did a fabulous job.
-Here's the directions on how to smoke the perfect ribs on the pellet grill.
+My husband was a master smoker and he did a fabulous job.
+Here are the directions on how to smoke the perfect ribs on the pellet grill.

 Pork ribs: Feeds 8 - 10

 Spritzer of equal parts apple juice and apple cider

 1/2 cup honey

 Heavy-duty aluminum foil